vgmtrans/vgmtrans/src/ui/shell/README.md

 arguments, and handles terminal input and history. `commands.cpp` borrows that session and output streams for each command.
 A single constant command table supplies dispatch, argument counts, help, and completion.
+`ExportOptions.cpp` maps flags directly into core export requests and keeps option parsing, target support, and help in one table.

 Commands mutate the session through its public API, read immutable `SessionSnapshot` / `SourceInspection` values, and persist the `Artifact` values